jdehlin/CacheSleeve/README.md

 Overview
 --------
-CacheSleeve lets you easily add distributed in-memory caching to your ASP.NET projects.
+CacheSleeve lets you easily add 2-tier distributed in-memory caching to your ASP.NET projects.

 Using CacheSleeves HybridCacher you can simply add items to the cache and they will automatically be synced across all servers in your farm using a combination of Redis and in-memory caching.

-Uses Marc Gravell's [BookSleeve](https://code.google.com/p/booksleeve/) for interacting with Redis.
+Uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) for interacting with Redis.

 Features
 --------